Codeinwp/pirate-forms/readme.txt

 4. Screenshot 4.
 Enabling SMTP

 == Changelog ==
+= 2.2.0 - 2017-09-27  =

+* Adds integration with Akismet for spam block.
+* Adds another spam tramp mechanism, independent from Google reCAPTCHA.
+* Adds filter for customizing the email body.
+* Improvements for compatibility with the pro version.

 = 2.1.0 - 2017-08-26  =

 * Improved compatibility with the pro version.